After Gaza Killings, World Reacts With Wave Of Condemnations, Calls For Restraint

 By Tuesday night, city authorities had projected images of the Guatemalan, U.S. and Israeli flags on Jerusalem's Old City walls.

-"Guatemalan embassy, welcome home!"
-Jerusalem's Israeli Mayor Nir Barkat said, according to local media, adding that other countries should ""join the United States and Guatemala—do the right thing and bring your embassies to the Jerusalem, our eternal capital!"
+"Guatemalan Embassy, welcome home!"
+Jerusalem's Israeli Mayor Nir Barkat said, according to local media, adding that other countries should "join the United States and Guatemala—do the right thing and bring your embassies to the Jerusalem, our eternal capital!"